alexelash/personal-website/_pages/resume.md

         url: https://www.azavea.com/
         dates: June 2017 - May 2021
         desc: |
-          Azavea is a B Corporation that creates civic geospatial software and data analytics for the web.
-Their mission is to advance the state of the art in geospatial technology and apply it for civic, social, and environmental impact.
+          Azavea was a B Corporation that developed geospatial software and data analytics for the web.
+Their mission was to advance the state of the art in geospatial technology and apply it for civic, social, and environmental impact.

           At Azavea, my responsibilities included: